endeavouros-team/endeavouros-i3wm-setup/README.md

 `dbus-launch dconf load / < xed.dconf` (setup xed-editor)

-If you have the old EndeavourOS default i3-setup installed you nee dto remove .Xresources file (old color profile ot used anymore for rofi menus):
+If you have the old EndeavourOS default i3-setup installed you need to remove .Xresources file (old color profile ot used anymore for rofi menus):
 `rm ~.Xresources`